“We have developed a learning resource to help students understand the practices and processes of a histopathology team.”

 We've worked at different stages of education, from primary school children through to our own medical students.
 We are pioneering approaches which complement real experiences and enable the learner to practise key skills using virtual reality.

-Our educational technology programmes includes:
+Our educational technology programmes include:

 - Providing student doctors with a front row seat in the operating theatre.
 Our virtual reality training programme gives medical students access to resources on medical procedures which would not normally be available them.